espressif/vscode-esp-idf-extension/docs_espressif/en/faqs.rst

 **While trying to debug my project I have encountered an issue.
 What should I do?**

 First review the `ESP-IDF JTAG Debugging documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/index.html#jtag-debugging-setup-openocd>`_ to understand how debugging works and the expected configuration of your device.
-The debugger is connected to openOCD.
-Please take a look at `OpenOCD Troubleshooting FAQ <https://github.com/espressif/openocd-esp32/wiki/Troubleshooting-FAQ>`_ for any openOCD errors you might have encountered.
+The debugger is connected to OpenOCD.
+Please take a look at `OpenOCD Troubleshooting FAQ <https://github.com/espressif/openocd-esp32/wiki/Troubleshooting-FAQ>`_ for any OpenOCD errors you might have encountered.

-Check your IDE integration log files and post an issue in the respective GitHub repository if the issue is not related to openOCD itself.
+Check your IDE integration log files and post an issue in the respective GitHub repository if the issue is not related to OpenOCD itself.
 Take a look at the :ref:`Troubleshooting documentation <troubleshooting>` so you can see the error in the extension.

 **I have an issue flashing my Espressif device, What should i do?**